adwam12/project-1/ReadMe.md

 * Improve the look of the game

 I decided to give the game a "funk" aesthetic, and game modes to match.
 The "hardcore" gamemode was implemented by adding a css animation to the entire grid, the "normal" gamemode provided the standard tetris experience, and the "chill" gamemode removed the automatic time constraint and the highscore.

+## Challenges:

+* Creating different blocks/Tetromino
+* Making the Tetromino rotate around
+* General Tetromino movement
+* Emptying a full line and moving each Tetromino above down one
+* Collision detection

+By far the biggest challenge of this project was creating a working system for collision detection, both for filled blocks but also for the edges of the game board.
+A spot had to be empty for the Tetrino to rotate, move side to side and appear.

 ## Code Snippets:
 #### Part 1 of the active shape function